University of Pittsburgh Athletics

 - Phone:

-Raquel Montalvo Perez joined the University of Pittsburgh athletic department in October of 2022 as the Career Consultant for Student-Athletes.
-In this role, she assists student-athletes/alumni with career planning and graduate school preparation in addition to coordinating programs within the Cathy and John Pelusi Family Life Skills program.
+Raquel initially joined the Pitt Athletic Department in October 2022 as the Career Consultant for Student-Athletes, a role she held for four years, assisting all student-athletes and alumni with career planning and graduate school preparation while coordinating programs within the Cathy and John Pelusi Family Life Skills program.

 Prior to joining Pitt, Raquel served as the Life Skills Graduate Intern for the Gonzaga Bulldogs, in Spokane, WA.
 During her time, she oversaw the career development for all student-athletes as well as coordinating different community building events with SAAC as their WCC Liaison.
 She also served as academic point person for incoming freshmen of Women’s Tennis, Volleyball, Men’s and Women’s Rowing.